venom1270/AdventOfCode-2021/README.md

 - Day 12: ✅ (first graph problem... used adjacency list to represent graph, the algorithm itself wasn't difficult; it went pretty well for dealing with graphs in Haskell for the first time - but some methods appear to be inefficient since part 2 took a few seconds to calculate)
 - Day 13: ✅ (pretty straightforward; had some difficulties in part 2 with visualization so I used an online tool to see a clearer picture)
 - Day 14: ✅ (luckily I did part 1 in an optimal way, that made part 2 trivial 😎 - though I did stumble around a bit in part 1 due to the nature of functional languages... the code is not pretty)
+- Day 15: ✅ (ok, this was a strange one... did a few optimisations of the algorithm, but the solution for part 2 still takes quite a long time... used simple A* like agorithm)